-Marginal underperformance at the Scheme level, relative to its strategic benchmark performance was driven by underperformance within the matching portfolio (especially the BMO LDI funds relative to their gilt-based benchmark) as well as negative impacts from the Scheme's asset allocation relative to strategic weights and from rebalancing activity.
-Outperformance from the equity holdings helped to partly offset this.
-The underperformance of the BMO LDI funds against their gilt-based benchmarks should also be viewed in the context of the risk reduction that these holdings have allowed the Scheme to carry out.
+Outperformance at the Scheme level for the year, relative to its strategic benchmark performance, was helped by strong outperformance from the Epworth equity funds, especially in UK equities, which for much of the year had a higher weighting than the overseas equities.
+The impact of the Scheme's asset allocation relative to strategic weights and ongoing rebalancing of the portfolio was also positive.
+Underperformance from the Scheme's matching assets was negative for the year and the main driver of the slight underperformance seen over three years, though the underperformance of the BMO LDI funds against their gilt-based benchmarks should also be viewed in the context of the interest rate and inflation risk reduction that these holdings provide.